VansonLeung/py_llm_hosting/README.md

 # Remove a server
 python main.py remove-server --name "My Model"

-# Start the API server
+# Start the API server (uses PORT from .env or defaults to 8000)
 python main.py start
 ```